 I am only asking £2500 for this mare due to the unspecified allergic condition.
 She is a super pony and a delight to be around and would be a joy to anyone willing to manage her properly with rugs, cream etc if their area provokes the rubbing again, and ensuring her weight/fitness is maintained at optimum levels.
 She has not had laminitis and should not be left to get it by overgrazing/underwork hence my making her available on loan to a ridden home.

 Update: sadly when travelling from Fife to Lancashire to a loan home, she went from loading in a few minutes to being unwilling to reload in the lorry at the third time of asking in around 24 hours.
 She then loaded fine in a trailer to travel the final few miles but subsequently refused to load in either a lorry or trailer without sedation.
-This may be injury related to her journey or just down to bad experience and stress in transit but now she is settled in a new loan home who understand this situation and are enjoying her as a family riding pony.
+This may be injury related to her journey or just down to bad experience and stress in transit but she went on from there to a new loan home who understood this situation and wanted her as a family riding pony.
 As a result I can not now vouch for her as 100% to load however and any prospective purchaser is advised that she may not now be suitable for frequent travel to events and competitions.
-Hence price reduced to £2000ono

 NB I have not seen my pony since July 2012 and the loan home have now indicated they have no intention of purchasing so Ribhinn will beon the market but not until I have seen or had her assessed for suitability and fitness.
 I cannot currently provide recent photos or report on her ridden work in the last 2 years but am attempting to get this information and/or provide somewhere for her to be viewed in tne North of England by prospective purchasers as once home in Fife there is nobody to ride her for viewings/vetting.
 Please bear with me while I try and sort all this out.